+Board, would have heard conversations, would have been

+Non-Executive Directors were having because he one of

-- ${\bf Q}. \ \ \, {\rm On \ that \ last \ one, \ where \ you \ say, "there \ would \ have \ been$ interactions between officials" do you mean officials - within the Department and ShEx, on the one hand --
+us, in that sense.
+There would have been feedback, I'm sure, from the Minister and the Minister's office, and there would have been interactions with officials at different levels in the department.
+So I would think interactions between officials" do you mean officials within the Department and ShEx, on the one hand -- other members of the Board had questioned her

+On that last one, where you say, "there would have been

+Q. By "other members of the Board", to your knowledge which

+Did you ever advise Ms Vennells that, if you wanted

+an answer to a question, you should tell the person that

+confirm what you said was right or persuade you that you

-1 Q. By "other members of the Board", to your knowledge which 2 other members of the Board had questioned her 3 performance?
-4 Α. I think everybody had, by this stage.
-5 Q. Thank you.
-That can come down.
-6 Did you ever advise Ms Vennells that, if you wanted 7 an answer to a question, you should tell the person that 8 you were asking the question of the answer that you 9 wanted to hear and then, essentially, get them to either 10 confirm what you said was right or persuade you that you 11 were wrong?
-12 Α. I have absolutely no recollection of saying that and 13 it's not I simply cannot imagine circumstances in 14 which I would have said that.
-15 Q. Ms Vennells told us that when she was preparing for the 16 Select Committee, on 3 February 2015, she sent an email 17 which said "What's the true answer?", which was about 18 the facility for remote access: 19 "I hope it is we know that this is not possible and 20 we are able to explain why that is.
-I need to be able 21 to say no it's not possible and that we're sure of this 22 because of XXX."
-23 She told us that the phrasing of the email, the 24 framing of it, "We need to say this is not possible", 25 was specifically because you had told her that, if you 28
+you were asking the question of the answer that you wanted to hear and then, essentially, get them to either it's not -- I simply cannot imagine circumstances in which said "What's the true answer?", which was about

+A. I have absolutely no recollection of saying that and

+Q. Ms Vennells told us that when she was preparing for the Select Committee, on 3 February 2015, she sent an email we are able to explain why that is.
+I need to be able to say no it's not possible and that we're sure of this framing of it, "We need to say this is not possible", was specifically because you had told her that, if you

+"I hope it is we know that this is not possible and

+She told us that the phrasing of the email, the